-EnBW will start the construction works on its 112MW Albatros offshore wind farm in Germany in September, according to the company’s latest press release in which it reported financial results for the first quarter of 2018.
+EnBW will start the construction works on its 112MW Albatros offshore wind farm in Germany in September, according to information in the company's financial results for the first quarter of 2018.

-Siemens Gamesa is the general contractor for the turbines, foundations and transformer station for the Albatros, with Belgian company GeoSea (DEME Group) appointed as the subcontractor responsible for the foundations and Fred.
-Olsen Windcarrier contracted to transport and install the project’s 16 wind turbines.
+For the Albatros project, Siemens Gamesa is the general contractor for the turbines, foundations and transformer station, with Belgian company GeoSea (DEME Group) appointed as the subcontractor responsible for the foundations and Fred.
+Olsen Windcarrier contracted to transport and install the project's 16 wind turbines.

 The installation of Siemens Gamesa 7MW wind turbines and the transformer station are scheduled to start next year, and both wind farms are due to be put into operation by the end of 2019.